-Intended Learning Teaching and Learning Methods How Demonstrated?
-Outcomes (a) D (a) Discipline specific knowledge and competencies Knowledge Recognition of the elements of the research process and applying this to a grant or PhD project proposal.
+Intended Learning Outcomes Teaching and Learning Methods How Demonstrated? (a) Discipline specific knowledge and competencies Knowledge Recognition of the elements of the research process and applying this to a grant or PhD project proposal.
 Lectures, directed reading, departmental seminars (optional).
 Course work and module assignments, including dissertation.

-Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Concepts Demonstrate how to interpret and apply concepts inherent in areas including research ethics, sampling, bias and confounding, absolute and relative risk, forms of economic evaluation, discounting and sensitivity analysis, literature searching and systematic reviews, linear and logistical regression, clinical trial or qualitative research methodology.
 Lectures, directed reading.
 Course work and module assignments Techniques Ability to critically review research studies, literature searching, survey and questionnaire design, using SPSS software, testing statistical significance and association between variables, practicing interview, observation and data coding skills, assessing data quality Computer exercises, worked examples and related feedback.
 Feedback from/evaluation of group exercises and all module assignments.
 Critical analysis Ability to critically appraise research studies and research data of various kinds Lectures, worked examples, focused reading.
 Course work and assignments.
 Presentation Ability to present in writing individual and group research work; to present data analyses and critical appraisals of a variety of research design/studies.
 Coursework exercises and assignment briefings and worked examples.
 Group discussions, assignments, poster and dissertation.
-Appraisal of evidence Ability to draw conclusions from the available literature and to be able to assess the relevance/strength of these conclusions.
-Lectures, departmental seminars Course work & assignments

-Intended Learning Outcomes Teaching and Learning Methods How Demonstrated? (b) Transferable skills Research skills Acquire skills to undertake and critique research methodologies.
+Intended Learning Teaching and Learning Methods How Demonstrated?
+Outcomes Appraisal of evidence Ability to draw conclusions from the available literature and to be able to assess the relevance/strength of these conclusions.
+Lectures, departmental seminars Course work & assignments (b) Transferable skills Research skills Acquire skills to undertake and critique research methodologies.
 Integral to all modules and all teaching methods.
 All module assessment methods.
 Communication skills Acquire report writing, verbal feedback skills, critical appraisal skills, group communication skills, poster presentation skills.
 Coursework, presentation of exercise results, dissertation supervision.
 Verbal and written course work; dissertation.
 Data presentation Acquire general data analysis skills.
 Specific skills in identifying the strengths and weaknesses of research papers and evidence.
 Module exercises (oral and written feedback) and assignments e.g. critical appraisal of published data; dissertation supervision.
 Variety of on-going coursework.
 Feedback from exercises; dissertation.
 Working relationships Ability to work effectively in groups/teams to problem solve, discuss published studies or quality of research data.
 All group work undertaken within modules.
 Working with dissertation supervisor, and research subjects/other researchers.
 Module coursework and supervision.
 Managing learning Analyse complex written and numerical data, searching and selecting information sources, sifting different types of evidence and assessing validity, reliability.
 Delivery of subject knowledge: literature searching and systematic reviews; critical appraisal of published research and numerical datasets; dissertation supervision.
 Group exercise performance, research project management for dissertation.
 Career management Appropriate skills to develop effective clinical research careers producing high quality publications & attaining grant income.
 All of the above, together with guidance and mentoring from academic and research supervisors & regular reviews Attainment of grant to undertake higher degree resulting from research module.

-10. Special features:
+10 Special features:

 Students will have a clear and personalised academic training plan that articulates with the clinical training plan.
-A timetable will be agreed with the degree convenor that establishes protected time for research and taught modules (day and/or block release).
+A timetable will be agreed with course lead that establishes protected time for research and taught modules (day and/or block release).
 This timetable will be devised to balance clinical and academic training periods and to meet overall training goals.

 Students will usually be Academic Clinical Fellows and as such will be assigned both a Research Supervisor and an Academic Supervisor from the University by the Clinical Academic Training Operational Group.
-The Research Supervisor will be designated as the personal tutor for the purposes of the MRes Clinical Sciences.
-In the case where the student is not an Academic Clinical Fellow a personal tutor will be assigned by the programme director.
+The course lead will be designated as the personal tutor for the purposes of the MRes Clinical Sciences.